Stove Top – Slow Cooker – Instant Pot (Electric Pressure Cooker) Instructions

 This is the Classic Split Pea Soup loved by everyone, especially my family.
 Made with dried split peas and cooked with flavorful ham, split pea soup is warm, so satisfying, and great for leftovers.
 Split Pea Soup is the perfect hearty winter soup to serve your family as it is so easy-to-mak and so good!
 My family considered this soup as an all-time comfort food.

 You can enjoy this soup in a smooth blended consistency or chunky.
 The choice is yours to make.
 Since we have a family member that is vegan, I have also included a vegan version of this delicious split pea soup recipe.
+Instructions have also been provided to cook the soup on the stove top, slow cooker or Instant Pot electric pressure cooker.

 History of Pea Soup: